module-federation/aegis-host/README.md

 ## Purpose

 Get rid of the bad, keep the good.
 Like any architecture, microservice-style architectures impose a number of trade-offs.
 Chief among them is deployment independence versus operational complexity.
-Building the components of an application as a set of individually deployed executables provides the freedom to deploy at your own pace, but building and managing a distributed application is considerably more difficult than running a monolith.
+Building the components of an application as a set of independently deployable executables can provide the freedom to deploy at your own pace, but it comes at a potentially significant cost and risk to the business, compared with the traditional monolith approach.
+Many microservice projecgts fail.
+Distributed systems are just harder to develop and operate.
+This is known as the "microservices premium."
+Is deployment autonomy worth the pains of a distributed architecture or do you need to stick with the more manageable solution?

 The implicit premise behind this trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):